You are told if you are smart, you will get good grades and do really well on standardized tests. Nothing can be further from the truth.

 How the Smart Scoring System helps smart students?

 If you are interested in learning how the Smart Scoring System can help you or someone in your family, let us know.
-We offer a complimentary assessment using the Smart Scoring System to evaluate where you stand: your learning style, your strengths and weaknesses, etc. Click below for a free assessment.
+We offer assessments using the Smart Scoring System to evaluate where you stand: your learning style, your strengths and weaknesses, etc. Click below for an assessment.